serverlessworkflow/specification/specification.md

 ### Workflow Definition

-A workflow definition is a single artefact written in the Serverless Workflow language.
+A workflow definition is a single artifact written in the Serverless Workflow language.
 It consists of the core [Workflow Definition Structure](#Workflow-Definition-Structure) and the [Workflow Model](#Workflow-Model) It defines a blueprint used by runtimes for its execution.